567falk-png/sumo/docs/web/docs/Tutorials/Autobahn.md

 Start SUMO with this config.
 In the simulation, select the visualization scheme "real world" from the dropdown menu in the toolbar.
-Then click on the View Settings button (looks like a color wheel, right beside the scheme selection) and go to the tab "vehicles" in the appearing View Settings dialog.
+Then click on the Edit coloring schemes button (looks like a color wheel, right beside the scheme selection) and go to the tab "vehicles" in the appearing View Settings dialog.
 In the Color-dropdown menu, you can choose from a lot of ways to encode